Birds in Taiwan

 This picture shows a pair of little egrets in courtship display.
 One bird, presumably the male, walks around with its bill stretched towards the sky, while the other bird, presumably the female, puffs up the plumes on its back. – Taichung.
 (Photo copyright © by Kaj Halberg)

-More pictures of grey heron are found elsewhere on this website, see: Fishing, and Nature: Urban nature, whereas great blue heron is presented at: In praise of the colour blue.
+More pictures of grey heron may be seen on the pages Nature: Urban nature, and Fishing, whereas the great blue heron is presented at: In praise of the colour blue.

 Grey heron, feeding in a river in the city of Taichung.
 (Photos copyright © by Kaj Halberg)

 The smallish black-crowned night-heron (Nycticorax nycticorax) is found in most warmer parts of the world, except in Australia, where it is replaced by the closely related rufous night-heron (N. caledonicus).
 The generic name Nycticorax means ‘night raven’, from the Greek nuktos (‘night’) and korax (‘raven’), referring to the mainly nocturnal feeding habits of this genus, and their hoarse, raven-like call.